 ATM networks need to support a variety of services with different traffic profiles and Quality-of-Service (QoS) requirements, at both call and cell level.
 In ATM, flows of Virtual Circuit Connections (VCCs) can be aggregated in Virtual Path Connections (VPCs).
 Using VPCs, it is possible to configure different logical networks on top of the physical network [1].
 We assume that VPCs are end-to-end and are assigned a fixed bandwidth.
 The dimensioning of an ATM network aims at finding the network configuration (the bandwidth and route of each VPC) that achieves the lowest cost given the operational cost of the network elements and the call and cell level QoS requirements [2] [3].
 Several features can be considered in the process of network design.
 For example, it is common sense that existing services do not have the same traffic behaviour during time.
 In general, business services have higher offered traffic in periods that are complementary to residential services.
-If the network configuration is allowed to change between periods, a multi-hour design procedure can lead to significant savings in the overall network cost [4].
+If the network has dynamic reconfiguration capabilities, i.e., time is partitioned in periods and the network configuration is allowed to change between periods, a multi-hour design procedure can lead to significant savings in the overall network cost [4].